WoltLab/docs.woltlab.com/docs/php_apps.md

----
-title: Apps for WoltLab Suite
+# Apps for WoltLab Suite
-sidebar: sidebar
-permalink: php_apps.html
-folder: php
----

 ## Introduction